20 Genius Ways to Make Flying Less Miserable

 You've spent months planning the perfect vacation.
 But the time has finally come—your bags are all packed—and there are just a few obstacles standing between you and that white sandy beach of your dreams: an airport, tons of frustrating lines, and a 17-inch-wide seat.
-Though you can't erase TSA lines or make those airport seats any more comfortable, you can indeed develop a comprehensive strategy to make the frequently degrading experience of air travel something you actually enjoy and not dread.
+Though you can't erase TSA lines or make those airport benches any more comfortable, you can indeed develop a comprehensive strategy to make the frequently degrading experience of air travel something you actually enjoy and not dread.
 For help doing exactly that, read on—because we've compiled all of the genius tricks and hacks for making flying less miserable.

-Pack a Yoga Mat
+Pack a yoga mat.

 If you wind up with a layover long enough to give you ample time to loaf, but too short to leave the airport, plan ahead and pack a yoga mat.
-There are mats specifically for traveling that are much thinner than a traditional yoga mat and fold up, rather than rolling into a cumbersome cylinder.
+There are mats specifically for traveling that are much thinner than a traditional yoga mat, and they fold up, rather than rolling into a cumbersome cylinder.

 Use your time between flights to stretch your shoulders, hamstrings, and hips, and you'll spare yourself some aches and pains when you finally reach your destination.
 Some airports even have workout rooms, but if you're at one that doesn't, don't let that stop you.
 Chances are you'll never be seeing anyone around you ever again.

-Find a Rocking Chair
+Find a rocking chair.

 At the end of your flight, you probably want to get out of the airport as quickly as possible, and you don't have to let a checked bag slow you down.
-There are a few trick to help you get your bags faster.
-When you check your bag, ask to have a "fragile" sticker placed on your suitcase.
+There are a few tricks to help you get your bags faster.
+When you check your suitcase, ask to have a "fragile" sticker placed on it.
 This increases the chances of your bag getting loaded onto the plane last, which means it gets unloaded first.
 You can also ask about checking your bag at the gate, which means your bag will be waiting for you when you get off the plane.

-If you're going to eat at the airport, make the most of your meal by eating foods that will make it easier to sleep on the plane.
+If you're going to have a meal at the airport, eat foods that will make it easier to sleep on a plane.
 Fish like salmon and halibut contain omega-3s and the vitamin B6, which helps your body produce melatonin, a hormone that helps people fall and stay asleep.
 If you aren't hungry enough to eat an entire meal, consider the banana your best bud.
 They're a great source of magnesium, which helps relax muscles and nerves.

-Stay Updated on Security
+Stay updated on security.

 You don't want to be blindsided by long lines when you get to the airport.
 Luckily, there's an app for that.
 MyTSA will let you know how busy your airport is when you're going to be there, as well as provide you with information about travel that you can never quite remember, like can knitting needles be packed in a carry-on?
 For more ways to avoid pre-flight panic, check out 30 Easy Ways to Fight Stress.

 On top of all of this, you should also look presentable enough that if the stranger you chat up happens to be a potential professional connection, they won't remember you as "the person in the SpongeBob pajamas at the airport."
 The hard part is figuring out what that outfit looks like for you, but once you do, you're set, and getting through security will be a breeze.
 Luckily, there are plenty of other tricks to keeping your cool while traveling.

-Skip the Customs Hassle
+Skip the customs hassle.

 The air filtration system on a plane leaves the cabin with extremely dry air, which can make you feel parched, with itchy eyes and skin.
 Avoid all of that discomfort by staying hydrated at the airport.